Retrogusti Profile

 The aftertaste of my cooking is bold, flavorful, and full of character: a mark that comes directly from my Campanian origins.

-What is not seen on the plate but weighs a lot?
+What is not seen on the plate but is so important?

 The entire supply chain: producers, farmers, fishermen, researchers.